CosmWasm/book/src/basics/good-practices.md

 ## JSON schema

-Talking about JSON API, it is worth mentioning JSON Schema.
-It is a way of defining a shape for JSON messages.
+Talking of the JSON API, it is worth mentioning JSON Schema.
+This is a way of defining a shape for JSON messages.
-It is good practice to provide a way to generate schemas for contract API.
+It is good practice to provide a way to generate schemas for our contract API.
 The problem is that writing JSON schemas by hand is a pain.
-The good news is that there is a crate that would help us with that.
-Go to the `Cargo.toml`:
+The good news is that there is a crate that can help us.
+Go to the `Cargo.toml` and update as follows:

 ```toml
 [package]